hknutzen/Netspoc/technical.markdown

 between n1 and n4 is not routed by these interfaces.

 {% include image.html src="./images/pathrestriction.png" description="Pathrestrictions on interfaces 1 and 2." %}

+Netspoc assures all defined pathrestrictions to fulfill the requirements.
+Additionally, it is checked whether the defined pathrestriction have an effect on ACL generation.
+Proper pathrestrictions are then stored in a global array.